xandeFIN/matchingGame/README.md

 To be applied...

-### TO DO NEXT WEEK 7th DEC 2023
+### TO DO NEXT WEEK 14th DEC 2023
-- functions to avoid duplicate code
+- finish functions/dialog boxes
+- start (and finish) 16- and 32-card games
-- save and load high score
+- save and load high score (maybe)